Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Related Work

 \subsection{Sequence-based Models in SBR}

 In early research, FPMC \cite{DBLP:conf/www/RendleFS10} utilized Markov chain and matrix factorization to obtain the sequential pattern of session.
 Recently, neural network-based models have demonstrated effectiveness in exploiting sequential data in SBR tasks.
 GRU4Rec \cite{DBLP:journals/corr/HidasiKBT15} was the first RNN-based model which captured item transitions by multi-layer GRUs.
 NARM \cite{DBLP:conf/cikm/LiRCRLM17} leveraged an attention-based method to combine RNN to model complex item relations better.
 STAMP \cite{DBLP:conf/kdd/LiuZMZ18} used the attention-based memory network to capture the user's current interest.
-Inspired by Transformer architecture, SASRec \cite{DBLP:conf/icdm/KangM18} stacked several self-attention layers to model the item-transition sequence.
+Inspired by Transformer architecture, SASRec \cite{Kang2018SelfAttentiveSR} stacked several self-attention layers to model the item-transition sequence.
 BERT4Rec \cite{DBLP:conf/cikm/SunLWPLOJ19} employed deep bidirectional self-attention to model user behaviors for sequence recommendation.
 Besides, Yuan et al. \cite{DBLP:conf/aaai/YuanSSWZ21} also propose to use a dual sparse attention network to explore the current user's interest via an adaptively learnable target embedding.
-These attention-based models separately deal with the user’s last item and the whole current session, thus capturing the user’s general and recent interest. \wan{However, modeling the session as a sequence directly is hard to obtain complex transition patterns of items~\cite{DBLP:conf/aaai/WuT0WXT19}.}
+These attention-based models separately deal with the user’s last item and the whole current session, thus capturing the user’s general and recent interest.